felixrieseberg/vsc-ember-cli/README.md

 ## Install
 In Visual Studio Code, run `ext install vsc-ember-cli` - or, simply hit `CMD/CTRL + Shift + P`, search for "Install Extension", and then search for "ember cli".

+## Bugs and Issues
+Under the covers, this addon is merely executing Ember commands for you.
+In practice, this sometimes leads to issues, since the addon does not come with Ember Cli and is absolutely reliant on your system being setup properly.
+To debug issues, set an environment variable named `VSC_EMBER_CLI_DEBUG` - Visual Studio Code will then always display the output window for all operations, allowing you to see what's happening in the terminal.

 ## Contributions
 There's a few things that could improve the extension - snippets and IntelliSense support is probably at the very top of everyone's wish list.
 Contributions are extremely welcome!